What it captures

 Filter 17 answers by topic or search every question and answer.

-Screens (every monitor you record), meeting audio when a meeting is active or manually started, and local documents in folders you point it at.
-OCR reads text off every captured frame.
-Transcription runs in fixed 20-30 second windows with a short overlap tail.
+Your active window — and only while it is on a display you allow — plus meeting audio when a meeting is active or manually started, and local documents in folders you point it at.
+OCR reads text off each captured frame.
+Transcription runs over short rolling windows with a small overlap so words are not cut off.
+You must obtain consent from everyone before you record them — see Recording consent & your legal obligations.

-In a local SQLCipher-encrypted SQLite database on your laptop, with FTS5 for full-text search and EmbeddingGemma 300M vectors for semantic search.
+In a local SQLCipher-encrypted SQLite database on your laptop, with full-text search and on-device semantic embeddings for semantic search.
 No screen images or video files are persisted: only OCR text, audio transcripts, and metadata derived at capture time.
 Nothing captured is sent to a shared cloud database.
 The security page has the full control list.

 By default, no captured content leaves.
-What does sit in the cloud: account and billing data, and device registration metadata.
-That is it.
-Optional MCP integrations and manual exports only move data when you explicitly enable them.
+What does sit in the cloud: sign-in and billing data, device registration metadata, and aggregate licence-usage counts.
+No telemetry and no captured content.
+Manual exports only move data when you explicitly run them.
 See local vs cloud for the side-by-side.

 On Free, 7 days.
 On Pro, unlimited history.
 Storage grows roughly 500 MB per month for the database (OCR text, transcriptions, embeddings), bounded by your retention settings.
 See pricing and system requirements for plan and disk detail.